mwreed1/EDAV-communitycontribution/color-deficiency.md

 visualizations can considerably impact how the color distinctions come across.
 Not every visualization is viewed on a large projector, some are dispersed for individual viewing, while others may even be printed in black and white.
-Therefore is it very important to consider double encoding and high contrast colors when creating visualizations.
+Therefore is it very important to consider other skills such as double encoding, using shapes and textures, using high contrast colors when creating visualizations.